gschurck/gschurck.github.io/content/projects/tradoge.md

 draft: false
 hidemeta: true
 comments: false
+summary: "Buy & sell DOGE when Elon Musk tweets about it"
-description: "Trade DOGE when Elon Musk tweets"
+description: "Buy & sell DOGE when Elon Musk tweets about it"
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false